 An effective response might be, “Even though Roger is not my favorite person, I don’t think it is funny to embarrass people.
 Besides, it is illegal.”

-8. Teach kids to get adult help anytime they see unsafe behavior on the Internet.
+8) Teach kids to get adult help anytime they see unsafe behavior online, while texting, or in person.